Vinales Cuba. Washed out at a Tobacco Farm

 A bowl is passed around to tip the guide.
 I am finding that tipping is pretty customary in Cuba, and seeing their wages are so low (10 – 20 CUC a month), this makes the world of difference to them.

 Once finished here, the driver waited for us at the small waterfall edge.
-We needed a bathroom, and discovered a lovely restaurant set away at the end.
+We needed a bathroom and discovered a lovely restaurant set away in the end.
 Seeing we had a taxi, we didn’t stop, but it was a great garden setting.